How do I enter Pro Tour events?

 Players are committed to the event if they appear on the main draw or qualifying list as at the freeze deadline and non-appearance or an incorrect withdrawal of committed players may attract a monetary fine from the ITF as a no-show offence.
 Alternate players as at the freeze deadline are not committed to the event.

 Please regularly visit the acceptance lists on the ITF Pro Circuit website up to the freeze deadline as entry lists often move substantially in advance of the freeze deadline.

 For more information on the withdrawal procedure from ITF Pro Circuit events, please visit the ITF Rule Clarification document.

 Acceptance lists and rankings

-The acceptance lists for each ITF Pro Tour event is released onto the ITF Pro Circuit website immediately after the entry deadline has passed.
+The acceptance lists for each ITF Pro Tour event is released on the ITF Pro Circuit website immediately after the entry deadline has passed.
 The acceptance list places players in order based on the ATP/WTA World rankings and national rankings thereafter.
 However, the ITF Pro Circuit office only accepts the national rankings of the Top 500 Australian players.
 Players outside of this list are drawn into their position on the acceptance list in random order.
 International players with an Australian Ranking will not be on the Australian National Ranking list that is sent to the ITF Pro Circuit office.

 Please be aware that this specific Australian Rankings list is only accepted by the ITF Pro Circuit office four times per year.
-Because of this, we send the latest Australian Rankings to the ITF Pro Circuit office in time for the start of each Australian circuit and not on a monthly basis throughout the year.
+Because of this, we send the latest Australian Rankings to the ITF Pro Circuit office in time for the start of each Australian circuit and not on a fortnightly basis throughout the year.

 Players who wish to be considered for wildcards into Pro Tour events must apply before the wildcard application deadline.